appalachios/Integration-ADP-ActiveDirectory/README.md

 # Integration-ADP-ActiveDirectory
-Syncs data from ADP WorkforceNow and Azure Active Directory
+A series of functions that can pull data from ADP Workforce Now.
+These functions are used by a script in Azure Automation to import data into Azure Active Directory for RBAC in Azure and Kubernetes.